Wednesday, 21 June 2023

 It was surprisingly difficult to find an image to represent tact or discretion or even diplomacy.
 There are candidates from history but many are controversial or I knew too little of them.
 I liked the sound, though, of the goddess Eulabeia, "the spirit and personification of discretion, caution and circumspection" (Wikipedia).
 Other sources combine these traits with an avoidant and religious personality.
 But Eulabeia seems to be virtually forgotten now and I could find no good representation of her in art.
 Similarly, Sophrosyne is a Greek virtue of excellence of character and soundness of mind.
 There is a paucity to the English "temperance".
 Greek seems so much richer in its lexicon of virtues.

 At university, in the chilly north of England, for pocket money I worked for two Italian brothers who set up and ran restaurants.
-They were energetic, clever and furbo although you may recall I am not a fan of this trait to say the least.
+They were energetic, clever and furbo although you may recall I am not a fan of this trait.
 In Italy it seems to be somewhat admired, not unlike the way Spanish seem to regard picardía.

 We were setting up in the restaurant one winter’s day when some young women walked past, clearly on their way out for the evening.
 They wore short dresses, high heels, no coats.
 The thing about this country, said the younger brother, who was clever, a Master of Wine who spoke English with almost no trace of an accent but whose Italian culture pulsated through him, ...is you can tell so much about someone by the way they dress, or if not, then as soon as they open their mouth.